brunoanken/brunoanken/README.md

 ## What I'm currently working with
 - Micro frontends (the hype is real)
+- React
+- Emotion

 ## What I'm studying at the moment
-- Micro frontends
+- Golang
-- Rust
+- Software architecture

 ## Other stuff I've worked with
 - Python, Golang, C# and NodeJS in the backend